languagetool-org/languagetool-org.github.io/code-style.md

 # Java Code Style

-These are our basic style rules for new Java code.
+These are our basic style rules for new Java code in [LanguageTool](https://languagetool.org).
 For IntelliJ IDEA, you might want to use [these inspection settings](https://raw.githubusercontent.com/languagetool-org/languagetool/master/languagetool-dev/code-analysis/IDEA-IntelliJ-Inspections.xml).